 Cities Skylines Strategy of City Planning

 If you’re in the game for a while then you are probably done with the cities made of grids.
 However, it’s not easy to stop doing grids right away.
-For me, it’s because grids are easy and fast to place.
+For me, it’s because Cities Skylines grid layout is easy and fast to build.
 Also, I have a feeling that I’m using space in the smartest way.
 But sometimes at the end of the day, I’m thinking that I should have been more creative and less lazy.

 So, that’s a Cities Skylines city layout guide that should give you some thoughts on building a nice-looking functional city that is made of not only grids.